 The Asus Transformer Pro T304 is significantly less expensive.
 As we noted earlier, there are currently only two configurations available at retail.
-The seventh-generation Core i7-7500U, 8GB of RAM, and a 256GB SSD is $1,000, and there’s a Transformer Pro T304 model exclusive to Costco that ups the system to 16GB of RAM and a 512GB SSD for $1,400 (currently on sale for $1,200).
-Not only are those prices more down to Earth, but Asus also includes the keyboard and pen.
+The Transformer Pro T304 model exclusive to Costco that ups the system to 16GB of RAM and a 512GB SSD for $1,400 (currently on sale for $1,200).
+Not only are those prices more down to Earth, but Asus also includes the keyboard and pen., and there’s a

 This means that a similarly-configured Transformer Pro T304 is $860 less than a similarly-configured and equipped Surface Pro for most buyers.
 That’s real money.
 If you’re a Costco customer, then you’ll save a whopping $1,260 while it’s on sale.
 The point is that Asus simply kills Microsoft on price, and while the Transformer Pro T304 hasn’t won many of our head-to-head comparisons, this one is a real doozy.

 Winner: Asus Transformer Pro T304